kentontroy/CDP7_MultinodeDeployment/README.md

  1. Download this Github repo and save the files to your home directory (e.g. Users/hshah) *NOTE: For Windows, avoid using space in folder-names.*
  2. Copy the license file to this directory.
 You should have requested a trial license from the partner portal.
- 3. Copy the AWS  ".pem" file into the home directory (Users/hshah)
+ 3. Copy the AWS  ".pem" file into a home directory
  4. Create a directory for the Github repo, eg: mn-script. unzip the files here.